blast-cu/blast-cu.github.io/_pages/home.md

 At BLAST we work at the intersection of Natural Language Processing and Computational Social Science.
-We are passionate about developing NLP systems that can effecitively support research in other disciplines.
-Similarly, we are interested in using NLP methods to study social and cultural phenomena.
+We are passionate about developing NLP systems that can effecitively support research in other disciplines, with a particular emphasis in the social sciences.
 To this purpose, we maintain a research agenda that balances methods and applications.
-We strongly believe in interdisciplinary, collaborative work, and actively collaborate with researchers in linguistics, security, human-computer interaction, and the behavioral and social sciences.
 Some of our current areas of interest are:

 * Explainable, knowledge-infused NLP methods (e.g. structured prediction, relational learning and neuro-symbolic methods)